-Johanna Rothman reflects on her journey to pragmatic agility.
-She discusses the way in which agile practices work together to improve project outcomes, and how this is not restricted to software development.
-She challenges teams to embrace the transparency that agile brings and stop talking about becoming agile and start doing it properly.
+Johanna Rothman discusses the way in which agile practices work together to improve project outcomes, how this is not restricted to software development and challenges teams to become truly agile.

 Mike Cohn reflects on a decade of Agility and looks forward to the day when we no longer see being agile as something special, rather agile is just the way software development is done.
 2